 Books Through Bars

-To help provide support and encouragement to those in jail, consider donating to Books Through Bars.
-This organization accepts most types of books and gives them to prisoners who are seeking books within the state.
-The organization is specifically looking for history books focusing on African American, Latin and Native American cultures, social science books, learning world languages and other how-to books.
-Paperback books are the most acceptable form since most prisons do not accept hardcover books.
-For more information on how and when to donate, visit the Books Through Bars website.
+They're specifically looking for history books focusing on African American, Latin and Native American cultures, social science books, learning world languages and other how-to books.
+Paperback books are the only acceptable kind since most prisons don't accept hardcovers.

 Reading Reflections

-Reading Reflections is an organization that provides reading material for children.
-The organization, started by two young brothers, provides books to children who are in desperate need.
-In some cases, the books remain local while in others the books travel throughout the world.
+Started by two young brothers, Reading Reflections is an organization that provides books to children who are in desperate need.
+In some cases, the books remain local while in others the books make their way around the world.

-Reading Reflections accepts children's books appropriate for all ages of children.
-The organization also accepts math and science textbooks, puzzles and other child-appropriate games.
-The organization does accept donations of adult books since it provides services to adults through the program as well.
-To donate, visit the Reading Reflections website and fill out the donation form.
-Corporate, publishers, booksellers and individuals can donate through this method.
+Reading Reflections accepts children's books appropriate for kids of all ages.
+They also accept math and science textbooks, puzzles, and other child-appropriate games.
+Although they're children-focused, they do accept adult book donations since they provide services to adults through the program as well.

 Reach Out & Read